Pages

 Usually, a few would stick around, but generally, they would move on.
 Even though I felt like it, I wasn't going to trap them in somewhere...only offer them food, water and a safe place to stay, medical treatment if they needed it, until they felt that they needed to leave.

-When I take the time to watch her...she just comes and goes...naps, eats...gets a case of the zoomies once in a while and will rub up against any part of us to receive snuggles and pets.
+I love our evenings in town mostly to watch our Sadie.
+She just comes and goes, all over the house, as she pleases.
+She had so many windows to sit at and watch the neighborhood., We have a glass door at the back of the house and we feed birds/squirrels at a table right outside that door.
+It's her favorite place to be.
+After her favorite view of the feeding table, she naps, eats...gets a case of the zoomies once in a while and then will rub up against any part of us to receive snuggles and pets.
 She always purrs like a little happy motor.
 I've put together a cardboard box with all of her 'stuff'...which she jumps into and then proceeds to empty out every day.
 I gather it all up once she leaves for another adventure and always add something new that she might like...crinkled up paper, a bag, a bell, a feather...I craft a lot...so my supply of fun stuff is endless.

 She will come when we call her.
 When we're not sure where she is, we call her and soon we can hear here sweet 'conversations' coming down the stairs, from upstairs or coming upstairs from downstairs.
-And, she continues telling us...whatever...once she is on our lap or rubbing up against us.
-I like to think that she is telling us about everything that is going on in our neighborhood.
+And then, she continues telling us...whatever...once she is on our lap or rubbing up against us.
+I like to think that she is telling us about everything that is going on in our neighborhood when we are out at the log cabin.
 She has several windows, with pillows, that she sits at upstairs and watches the world go by.

 No stress...no problems...just food, naps and love.